-- < Identify factors that will continue to move nursing forward as a science - < Discuss what future trends may influence how nurses use evidence to improve the quality of patient care
+- < Identify factors that will continue to move nursing forward as a science - Discuss what future trends may influence how nurses use evidence to improve the quality of patient care

-Factors similar to those that have propelled nursing research forward through history will continue to be influential into the future.
+The factors similar to those who have propelled nursing research forward through history will continue to be influential into the future.
 In the 21st century, nursing research will grow in importance as EBP becomes more widely established and patient outcomes come under increased scrutiny.
-Nursing research agendas will continue to be driven by social and political influences.
+Nursing research agendas will be driven by social and political influences.

-The cycle of scientific development must continue in order to expand the body of nursing knowledge and to recognize nurses for their contributions to health care.
-Middle range and practice theories that are more useful in clinical settings need to be developed.
+The cycle of scientific development must continue in order to expand the body of nursing knowledge and for nurses to be recognized for their contributions to health care.
+Midrange and practice theories that are more useful in clinical settings need to be developed.
 Nursing research must include studies that replicate previous studies with different populations to confirm prior findings.
 Studies that demonstrate nursing's contribution to positive health outcomes will be especially important.
 A commitment to the continued preparation of nurses as scientists is vital to achieve excellence in nursing research.
-It will be increasingly important for nurses to advocate for monies and to draw on new funding sources.
-Interdisciplinary and international research will continue to be important as complex health problems are addressed.
-Technology will continue to offer new ways to communicate research findings to a broader audience, thereby improving diffusion of innovations.
-Research topics that are most likely to be priorities are listed in Table 1-8.
+It will be increasingly important for nurses to advocate for monies and draw on new funding sources.
+Interdisciplinary and international research will become increasingly important as complex health problems are addressed.
+Technology will continue to provide innovative ways to communicate research findings to a broader audience.
+Research topics that are most likely to be priorities are listed in Table 1-7.

 Nursing will continue to be challenged to bridge the gap between research and practice.
 EBP offers the greatest hope of moving research findings to the point of care.
 Nursing education must prepare nurses to appreciate the importance of basing patient care on evidence.
 Educators need to create innovative strategies that teach students to identify clinical problems, use technology to retrieve evidence, read and analyze research, weigh evidence, and implement change (Schmidt & Brown, 2007).
-Nurses must accept responsibility for creating their own EBP and collaborating with others to improve patient care.
+Nurses must accept responsibility for creating their own EBP and collaborating with others to improve patient care. © Jones & Bartlett Learning, LLC.
+NOT FOR SALE OR DISTRIBUTION.